Arrietty: Release

-Arrietty was first released in Japanese cinemas on July 17, 2010, by Japanese film distributor Toho.
+Arrietty was first released in Japanese cinemas on July 17, 2010, by Toho.
 The film was officially released at a ceremony attended by the film's cast and Yonebayashi.
 Corbel performed the film's theme song at the event.
 In addition, Yonebayashi hinted that he wanted the film to beat the record of over 12 million audiences set by previous Studio Ghibli film, Ponyo.
 The film was screened in 447 theaters throughout Japan during its debut weekend.

-In the United Kingdom, the film was released on July 29, 2011 by Optimum Releasing.
+In the United Kingdom, the film was released on July 29, 2011, by Optimum Releasing.
 The film was released by Walt Disney Studios Motion Pictures under the Walt Disney Pictures banner in the United States on February 17, 2012, with the title The Secret World of Arrietty.
 The North American dub was directed by Gary Rydstrom, produced by Frank Marshall and Kathleen Kennedy and written by Karey Kirkpatrick.

-A screening of the North American release was held on 21 January 2012 in New York City.
+A screening of the North American release was held on January 21, 2012, in New York City.
 The film opened in 1,522 screens during its general release.

 Home media

 Arrietty was released as part of the Studio Ghibli Collection by Disney Japan in both Blu-ray Disc and DVD formats within Japan.
 The DVD version of the film consists of two discs in the region 2 format.
 The Blu-ray version consists of a single disc in the Region A format.
-Both versions were released in Japan on 17 June 2011, and both contain English and Japanese subtitles.
+Both versions were released in Japan on June 17, 2011, and both contain English and Japanese subtitles.

-StudioCanal (previously known as Optimum Releasing) released the movie on both Region 2 DVD and Region B Blu-ray format in the United Kingdom on 9 January 2012.
+StudioCanal (previously known as Optimum Releasing) released the movie on both Region 2 DVD and Region B Blu-ray format in the United Kingdom on January 9, 2012.
 A DVD/Blu-ray Double Play "Collector's Edition" was also released, featuring art cards.

-The film was released by Walt Disney Studios Home Entertainment on DVD and as a Blu-ray and DVD combo pack on May 22, 2012 in North America.
-GKIDS re-issued the movie on Blu-ray and DVD on November 21, 2017 under a new deal with Studio Ghibli.
+The film was released by Walt Disney Studios Home Entertainment on DVD and as a Blu-ray and DVD combo pack on May 22, 2012, in North America.
+GKIDS re-issued the movie on Blu-ray and DVD on November 21, 2017, under a new deal with Studio Ghibli.